chocolatey/docs/input/en-us/choco/commands/install.md

        using Package Reducer.
 Overrides the default feature 'reduceOnlyNupkgSize' set to 'False'.
 [Licensed editions](https://chocolatey.org/compare) only (version - 1.12.0+).
 See https://docs.chocolatey.org/en-us/features/package-reducer

+     --reason, --pin-reason, --note=VALUE
+     Pin Reason - Text information about why you are setting a pin.
+Available in business editions 5.0.0+.

+     --use-self-service, --force-self-service
+     Force the command to be handled through the self-service when not configured to allow this command.
+This option requires the features for self-service and self-service command override to be enabled.
+Business editions only (licensed version 5.0.0+).

 ~~~